malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 - Can be via SSH inside the browser [Compute Engine](https://console.cloud.google.com/compute/instances?project=wheel-assembly-detection)
 - Or locally using command similar to this one `gcloud compute ssh --zone "europe-west1-b" "<name_of_instance>" --project "wheel-assembly-detection"` (the instatnces can be listed using `gcloud compute instances list`)

+### How to check if the Docker is deployed in VM?
+- ssh into the VM
+- `docker ps`: shows the docker files running on the machine
+- `docker logs <CONATINER_ID>` wait until its successfully pulled
+- `docker ps`: pulled container has new ID
+- `docker exec -it CONTAINER-ID /bin/bash`: starts the docker in interactive window (only the conda_wheel_assemly_detection, the rest only train the model, upload the model and exits, maybe setting the restart policy to "never" should fix this issue)

 ### Troublshooting